anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.md

 Vulnerability management must be continuous: from development to runtime, not only on the development process, but during all the life of the application or workload or service.
 When a public vulnerability on a component is released, the update of the component must be triggered.
 When an SBOM recording the code composition is provided, the affected components will be easier to identify.
 It is essential to remediate the affected components as soon as possible, because code transparency can also be exploited by attackers who can take the benefit of vulnerabilities.

 The CVE must be used to identify vulnerabilities and their severity rating.
-CVE identifies, defines, and catalogs publicly disclosed cybersecurity vulnerabilities.
+CVE identifies, defines, and catalogues publicly disclosed cybersecurity vulnerabilities.

 Various images scanning tools, such as Clair or Trivy, are useful to audit images from security vulnerabilities.
 The results of vulnerabilities scan audit must be analysed carefully when it is applied to vendor offering packaged solutions; as patches are not detected by scanning tools, some components can be detected as obsolete.